memgraph/docs/mage/query-modules/cpp/nodes.md

 - &lt;type - incoming relationship.
 - type> - outgoing relationship.
 - type - both incoming and outgoing.

-- anything else results in an exception.
+Any other syntax results in an exception.

 #### Input: